Unstructured Grid Visualization Cookbook

 Limit the amount of pre-processing needed to prepare the data for Python visualization tools

-This cookbook covers an introduction to unstructured grids and UXarray, provides an overview of the visualization methods and libraries, and showcases several UXarray visualization functions.
+This cookbook covers an introduction to unstructured grids and UXarray from a visualization standpoint, providing foundational information about unstructured grids, visualization methods and libraries, and introducing UXarray, and showcasing several UXarray visualization functions and workflows.

 Structure